BACKGROUND:

 the back of the sheet to help them look at the various parts.
 The important objective is to observe the different

-Identification of insects
+Identification of adult land insects

 on worksheet: Order Odonata Damselfly (right), dragonfly